White House looks at more executive actions as coronavirus-relief talks appear finished

 Senate Minority Leader Charles E. Schumer (D-N.Y.) questioned McConnell’s motives in putting forward a bill that can’t pass.
 “Is it because they really don’t want a bill, but a political issue — one that will ultimately backfire on them, I believe?”
 Schumer said.

 Democratic leaders and top White House officials met in July and parts of August to try to reach an agreement on a new economic-relief package, concerned about the impact of expiring unemployment benefits, small business aid and eviction protections.
-But those negotiations faltered as both sides dug in, and Democrats and Republicans have only drifted further apart since then.
+But those negotiations faltered as both sides dug in, and sporadic efforts to revive them have failed.

-Asked whether a deal was possible on Wednesday, Treasury Secretary Steven Mnuchin said he was not sure.
+Asked on Wednesday whether a bipartisan deal was possible, Treasury Secretary Steven Mnuchin said he was not sure.

 “I don’t know, we’ll see,” he told reporters.
 “I hope there is.
 It’s important to a lot of people out there.”

+“Well I don’t know.
+I hope that’s not the case,” the majority leader said when asked if he thought Congress would adjourn through the election without passing new coronavirus relief.

 The only negotiations happening are on a stand-alone spending bill known as a continuing resolution, or CR, to keep the government from shutting down in October.
-The White House and Democrats have signaled a willingness to pass such a measure quickly before heading home to campaign for reelection.
+The White House and Democrats have signaled a willingness to pass such a measure quickly before heading home to campaign for reelection, although they have yet to reach agreement on how long it should last.

+McConnell said Wednesday that he would like to see the stopgap spending bill last into December, but Schumer said no decisions had been made.

 “I think both parties want to get out of here and campaign,” Senate Appropriations Committee Chairman Richard C. Shelby (R-Ala.) said.
-“They think that, I do, that the CR is the next order of big business to do and the cleaner the better, the quicker.”
+“The CR is the next order of big business to do and the cleaner the better, the quicker.”

-Sen. Roy Blunt (R-Mo.) said “my guess would be that if we leave in September with a CR we will not come back to do anything before the election.”
+Sen. Roy Blunt (R-Mo.) said, “My guess would be that if we leave in September with a CR we will not come back to do anything before the election.”

 That means any additional unemployment assistance or help for schools, health-care providers, cities and states, individual Americans, or the postal system looks to be bogged down.
-The White House and top Democrats’ recent negotiation efforts fizzled amid finger-pointing and acrimony.

-Part of this is because Democrats and Republicans are drawing mixed messages from the economy.
+Part of the stalemate is because Democrats and Republicans are drawing mixed messages from the economy.
 Some White House officials believe the stock market’s recovery since late March means the economy has regained its footing.
 The labor market has recovered roughly half of the jobs lost in March and April, but millions of Americans remain unemployed.

-Many Democrats have said much more needs to be done to help the economy, while Senate GOP leaders hope that voting on their slimmed-down relief bill will give sufficient cover to vulnerable Republican senators who want to assure their constituents they’ve acted without committing to a huge spending package.
+Many Democrats have said much more needs to be done to help the economy, while there is a significant bloc of Senate Republicans who have opposed spending any more money after the unprecedented stimulus in the spring.
+Pressure from this group forced McConnell to abandon a $1 trillion bill he introduced in July in favor of the legislation that will come to a vote Thursday, which costs about half as much.

-House Democrats have largely rejected the Senate GOP offering, saying instead that Republicans should negotiate from a $3.4 trillion bill that the House passed in May.
+Democrats have largely rejected the Senate GOP offering, saying instead that Republicans should negotiate from a $3.4 trillion bill that the House passed in May.
 That measure included some provisions that the White House supports, such as a new round of stimulus checks for households and small business aid.
 But the House Democrats’ bill also includes provisions that the White House says it will not accept, such as nearly $1 trillion for states and cities.

 Despite polling showing keen public interest in the coronavirus, strategists on both sides say Congress’s inaction has barely broken through in contested House or Senate races.

-Lawmakers in both parties are campaigning for reelection partly on how voters measure the strength of the economy.
+“Some of the Republicans in the Senate need to be listening and need to feel the pressure from their communities,” said Rep. Jason Crow (D-Colo.), a freshman lawmaker who flipped a Republican-held district in 2018.

 Trump has repeatedly said he would not accept some of the demands from Democrats as part of the economic-relief talks, but he has also made clear he thinks more government assistance is needed to help the economy.